 - 1/8 teaspoon fennel seeds

-- 4 cups chicken broth use vegetable broth if vegan or vegetarian
+- 4 cups chicken broth vegetarian/vegan substitute vegetable broth

 - 1 15.5 ounce can garbanzo or cannellini beans drained and rinsed

 - 1 14.5 ounce can diced tomatoes with juices

 - 2 inch parmesan rind omit if vegan and sub with white miso